microsoft/Dev-Pod/docs/measurement_framework.md

 This measurement framework provides a comprehensive approach to evaluating the Dev Pods program's success and guiding its ongoing evolution.
 By systematically collecting, analyzing, and acting upon these metrics, organizations can ensure that the program delivers meaningful value and continues to improve over time.

 The framework balances quantitative and qualitative measures, considering both immediate productivity gains and longer-term capability development.
 It is designed to be adaptable to different organizational contexts while maintaining focus on the core objectives of the Dev Pods program.

+The integration of certification tracking ensures that organizations can measure not only practical skill development but also the formal recognition of expertise through industry-standard credentials, providing a more complete picture of program impact on professional development.